 For future web application development, there are several tricks to tweak.
 First of all, we are going to make the MQTT receiving script constantly run itself and the expected result is the loading time will be reduced to around 1 second from the current 5 to 8 seconds.
 Second, we will modulate the HTML template for better code reuse since we will have more than one page, one for each place where we set up our devices.

+Furthermore, in order for the product to go into mass production, Launchpad can be replaced by just the CC3200 chip.
+In this way, more PCB design will be involved since pin layout will not be available any more but the cost and the size of the device will go down significantly.

 References